LucioDerin/numpy-vertex-fitter/README.md

 /afs/cern.ch/user/l/lderin/public/vertex-fit-h5/ttbar.h5
 ```

-> **Note**
+> :memo: **`H5` fields names may vary!**<br>
-`H5` fields names may vary!
 If you are running this code on a different ATLAS `H5` file, it is possible that some field names are different from my version, resulting in a code crash.
 For instance, the field `ftagTruthOriginLabel` was recently renamed.

 When an `H5` file is added to the repository, to perform the fit run the `fit.py` script: it will automatically detect the `H5` file.